Financial Abuse: Understanding it and Overcoming it

 And the thing is, I believed him.
 It wasn’t my place to tell him where to spend his money, even if that meant I had to spend even more money to pick up his slack.
 I made more, I could afford it.
 He would also bring up the fact that I splurged once on an eighty-dollar bag – if I could do it so could he, right?
 Why am I allowed to make a one-time purchase of something that would bring me joy, but he’s not?

 The answer is because that (one time) eighty-dollar purchase did not prevent me from paying any of my bills.
-I didn’t expect him to subsidize any of my purchases.
-But, if I brought that up, I was just a horrible girlfriend who controlled his spending and didn’t let him have any fun.
+I didn’t expect him to subsidize any of my purchases or my bills.
+I only requested a tiny portion of his paycheck to help cover the bills.

 Spending My Money

-Instead of being understanding, he used my previous relationship against me.
-He turned it into a trust issue and accused me of thinking he was an alcoholic like my ex.
-He made me feel horrible for even asking him to abstain, and made a huge deal of comparing himself to my ex.
 That horrible relationship was still fresh in my mind, so I started questioning myself.
 Was I only telling him to abstain for fear he would turn into my ex?
 Was I being unreasonable and holding my previous experiences against him?
 I never wanted to be that person.
 Of course, in the end, he ordered a few margaritas, which I paid for.

 He always found a reason why it was okay to spend my money.